mahyudindev/laravel-elib/README.md

 ## Steps to Install and Run

 1. **Clone the repository**
-   First, download or clone the repository to your local machine:
+   First, download Zip File or clone the repository to your local machine:
    ```bash
    git clone https://github.com/your-repo-url.git
    cd your-repo-folder